Diamondbacks vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have gone 9-6 in games they were favored on the moneyline (winning 60% of those games).
+- The Diamondbacks have won 62.5% of the games this season when they were favored on the moneyline (10-6).

-- Arizona has played as moneyline favorites of -200 or shorter in just one game this season, which it won.
+- Arizona has a 5-3 record (winning 62.5% of its games) when playing as moneyline favorites of -150 or shorter.

-- The Diamondbacks have a 66.7% chance to win this contest based on the moneyline's implied probability.
+- The Diamondbacks have an implied moneyline win probability of 60% in this game.

-- In the 41 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 21 times (21-19-1).
+- Arizona has played in 42 games with set over/under, and have combined with opponents to go over the total 21 times (21-20-1).

-- The Diamondbacks have had a spread set for just one game this season, and they covered.
+- The Diamondbacks have had a spread set for just two games this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.